The marker made by Deerfield Machine notes Atwood's service.

 The "Old Tenth" would see fighting as part of the Army of the Potomac, from the Peninsula Campaign to Petersburg.
 Atwood, by then a corporal, re-enlisted as of July 1, 1863, the first day of the Battle of Gettysburg.
 The 10th marched in the blistering 80-degree heat — making 35 miles in 18 hours while dressed from head to toe in heavy woolen uniforms — to reach Gettysburg on the second day and be placed to support the positions on the Round Tops.

 "As they were marching to battle at Gettysburg, he was overcome with sunstroke," explained Marino.
 "You may think this is a pretty wimpy way of getting out of fighting, but when you consider how much wool the men were wearing it was amazing they weren't just dropping like flies."

 Atwood was hospitalized and the 10th moved on.
 When he was better, Marino said, he was pressed into service as a nurse.

-When it was determined to create a national cemetery at Gettysburg, each of the Union governors selected a color to represent their state.
+When it was determined to create a national cemetery at Gettysburg, each of the Union governors selected a color guard to represent their state.

 "Being a member of the color guard was an enormous honor even for purely ceremonial purposes," Marino said.
-"This is because it was the color guard who most likely to get shot ...
+"This is because it was the color guard who was most likely to get shot ...
 There was a deadly game of capture the flag going on."